PrgrmrHarshShukla/PrgrmrHarshShukla/README.md

 # 👋 Hello, this is Harsh Shukla

 I am pursuing my CS undergrad degree.

-I have a keen interest in tech in general and Full Stack Development (entry door for me) in particular.
+I have a keen interest in tech in general and Full Stack Development in particular.

 I particularly love and enjoy the intuitive feel for a clean, responsive UI and the innately logical structure of the backend.